danielthienbao/NotificationHub/README.md

 # NotificationHub

-A unified notification center that aggregates and displays notifications from multiple sources including:
+A full-stack dashboard that collects and displays notifications from Gmail, Outlook, iPhone, and Slack in one place.
-- Gmail
-- Outlook
-- iPhone Mail
-- Slack

 ## Features
 - Real-time notification updates